nfdi4health/ldh-deployment/README.md

     * SEEK_PORT is the port you will reach LDH on this host.
 Default is "3000"; e.g http://localhost:3000
     * DHO_TERMS is the basename of an file overriding the standard term in the user interface - useful e.g. if you prefer "Sponsor" over "Programme" oder "Trial Project" instead of "Project" as in included "clinical-trials.en.yml".
 Default is "standard.en.yml".
     * LDH_RELEASE is the relase to load, e.g. v0.2.2.
 Default is "latest".
+    * LDH_EXP_RELEASE is the relase for CSH Exporter.
+Default is "latest".
+Only used in docker-compose-exporter.yml
     * NGINX_CONF is overrinding the SEEK intername configuration for nginx; see below.
 Default is "nginx.conf.http".

 * Database configuration is specified in `docker-compose.env`.
 This is created by copying `docker-compose.env.tpl` to `docker-compose.env` and replace `<some-password>` with a password-  either manually or using the openssl command, e.g.